stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 in seeing at night, even with curious glow-torches.

-  Having picked out again the hallway through which I had come, I started to return to the structure&rsquo;s entrance.
+  Having picked out again the hallway through which I had come, I started to return to the structure's entrance.
 Additional exploration could wait for another day.
-Groping a course as best I could through the spiral corridor&mdash;with only general sense, memory, and a vague recognition of some of the ill-defined weed patches on the plain as guides&mdash;I soon found myself once more in close proximity to the corpse.
+Groping a course as best I could through the spiral corridor--with only general sense, memory, and a vague recognition of some of the ill-defined weed patches on the plain as guides--I soon found myself once more in close proximity to the corpse.
 There were now one or two farnoth-flies swooping over the helmet-covered face, and I knew that decay was setting in.
-With a futile instinctive loathing I raised my hand to brush away this vanguard of the scavengers&mdash;when a strange and astonishing thing became manifest.
-An invisible wall, checking the sweep of my arm, told me that&mdash;notwithstanding my careful retracing of the way&mdash;I had not indeed returned to the corridor in which the body lay.
+With a futile instinctive loathing I raised my hand to brush away this vanguard of the scavengers--when a strange and astonishing thing became manifest.
+An invisible wall, checking the sweep of my arm, told me that--notwithstanding my careful retracing of the way--I had not indeed returned to the corridor in which the body lay.
 Instead, I was in a parallel hallway, having no doubt taken some wrong turn or fork among the intricate passages behind.